edwardjensen/ai-confidence-demo/README.md

 ## Security Notes

+- **Privacy-First Design**: The Tokenization and Embeddings demos run entirely in your browser with no external API calls
-- **API Key Safety**: Your OpenRouter API key is only stored in your browser's memory and is never sent to any server other than OpenRouter's official API
+- **API Key Safety**: For the Confidence demo, your OpenRouter API key is only stored in your browser's memory and is never sent to any server other than OpenRouter's official API
 - **Local Server**: The web server runs locally on your machine and does not collect or transmit any data
 - **Environment Variables**: When using `.env.local`, your API key is only accessible to your local development server and never exposed to external services
-- **Client-Side Processing**: All confidence visualization happens in your browser
+- **Client-Side Processing**: All tokenization and embeddings visualization happens in your browser without any data transmission

 ## Browser Compatibility